 We also investigated the influence of the pH parameters on total cellular uptake of HCQ in MDA-MB-231 cells.
-We measured the pH of incubator-conditioned culture media (5% CO2, 37°C) used in the previous experiments at 7.6 and made acidic culture media at an incubator-conditioned pH of 7.0.
-As stated in the Materials and Methods section, we opted out of using culture media buffers other than sodium bicarbonate, such as HEPES, as it has been suggested to activate the micropthalmia/transcription factor E (MiT/TFE) pathway, which ultimately results in lysosomal biogenesis (Tol et al., 2018).
-As the model accurately captured MDA-MB-231 cell lines under neutral conditions, they were exposed to 1 or $10 \,\mu M$ HCQ in the conditioned culture media for 1 hour, and the resulting decrease in total cellular uptake of HCQ associated with decreasing media pH was quite dramatic.
-We observed a 6.4-fold decrease in HCQ uptake at the treated concentrations when switching the media pH from 7.6 to 7.0 such that in most cases the 10 μ M HCQ uptake at pH of 7.0 was nearly equivalent to the 1 μM HCQ uptake at pH of 7.6 (Supplemental Fig. 3A).
-The shape of the simulated kinetics uptake curve was not visibly modified by extracellular pH out to the 1-hour time point tested (Supplemental Fig. 3B).
+We measured the pH of incubator-conditioned culture media (5% CO2, 37°C) used in the previous experiments at 7.6, and made acidic culture media at an incubatorconditioned pH of 7.0.
+As stated in the methods section, we opted out of using culture media buffers other than sodium bicarbonate, such as HEPES, as it has been suggested to activate the MiT/TFE pathway which ultimately results in lysosomal biogenesis (Tol et al., 2018).
+As the model accurately captured MDA-MB-231 cell lines under neutral conditions, they were exposed to 1 or 10μM HCQ in the conditioned culture media for 1 hour, and the resulting decrease in total cellular uptake of HCQ associated with decreasing media pH was guite dramatic.
+We observed a 6.4-fold decrease in HCQ uptake at the treated concentrations when switching the media pH from 7.6 to 7.0, such that in most cases the 10μM HCQ uptake at pH of 7.0 was nearly equivalent to the 1μM HCQ uptake at pH of 7.6 (Supplemental Figure 3A).
+The shape of the simulated kinetics uptake curve was not visibly modified by extracellular pH out to the 1 hour timepoint tested (Supplemental Figure 3B).
 Interestingly, lysosomotropic drug partition into cells and tissues has been suggested to be significantly reduced by acidic extracellular pH (Wojtkowiak et al., 2011), causing a subsequent resistance of cells to growth inhibition by HCQ.
-We tested the effect of acidic culture media in blunting HCQ growth inhibition in MDA-MB-231 cells and observed an almost complete reduction in growth inhibition (Supplemental Fig. 3C), similar to the trend described with CQ (Pellegrini et al., 2014).
-In addition to testing the influence of extracellular pH directly, we also investigated the contribution of lysosome and cytosol pH gradient indirectly by treating cells with MN prior to HCQ to eliminate the gradient.
-In MDA-MB-231 cells, pretreatment with 25 μM MN for 30 minutes prior to HCQ caused a reduction in total cellular uptake of HCQ by 93.2% at 1 hour.
-We simulated this experiment using the model by changing the lysosomal pH to 7.0 and comparing with the model with lysosomal pH of 5.0 (Supplemental Fig. 3D).
-Overall, the model captured the decrease in total cellular uptake well, with simulated MN(+):MN(-) concentration ratio of 0.078 versus observed MN(+):MN(-) concentration ratio of 0.068.
+We tested the effect of acidic culture media in blunting HCQ growth inhibition in MDA-MB-231 cells and observed an almost complete reduction in growth inhibition (Supplemental Fig. 3C), similar to the trend described by with CQ (Pellegrini et al., 2014).
+In addition to testing the influence of extracellular pH directly, we also investigated the contribution of lysosome and cytosol pH gradient indirectly by treating cells with MN prior to HCQ in order to eliminate the gradient.
+In MDA-MB-231 cells pretreatment with 25μM MN for 30 minutes prior to HCQ caused a reduction in total cellular uptake of HCQ by 93.2% at 1 hour.
+We simulated this experiment using the model by changing the lysosomal pH to 7.0 and comparing to the model with lysosomal pH of 5.0 (Supplemental Fig 3D).
+Overall, the model captured the decrease in total cellular uptake well, with simulated MN (+) / MN (-) concentration ratio of 0.078 versus observed MN (+) / MN (-) concentration ratio of 0.068.